 - It also comes in dark colors, which is a rookie mistake in beekeeping

-This may not be a top quality suit, but it’s still efficient at protecting you from stings.
+This may not be a top-quality suit, but it’s still efficient at protecting you from stings.
 It’s a fine choice if you’re a beginner, or if you find full suits to be uncomfortable.
 It’s also an affordable option if you’re willing to forego full protection.

-It’s made from lightweight fabric that is breathable and effective at keeping you cool.
+It’s made from a lightweight fabric that is breathable and effective at keeping you cool.
 The round hood is excellent for full vision while beekeeping, and it’s attached to the jacket with a zipper.

 It also has a large pocket in front, which could prove to be useful for smaller tools.
 The wrists are elastic for extra security and tightness.
 A drawback is that you can only wash this by hand.

 - It’s much cooler and more comfortable than a full body suit

 - It’s tight around the wrists for safety